 “The International Tennis Federation has given her a two-year ban backdated to October 2007 resulting in her forfeiting the ranking points from that date and the repayment of prize money totaling $129,481 (nearly £80,000) from these events.
 The results from Wimbledon and subsequent events are disqualified.”
 Hingis decided not to fight it saying it would take too long and although she tried to make a come-back two years later she has announced she won’t be returning to the tour.

 Her private life has been as disastrous as her professional career.
 She dated Spanish golfer Sergio Garcia and footballer Sol Campbell before she announced her engagement to Czech player Radek Stepanek but he broke off the engagement in August 2007 when she tested positive for cocaine.
 In March 2010 she again announced her engagement, this time to her Swiss attorney boyfriend Andreas Bieri but she has subsequently said that engagement is off too.

 Martina Hingis Tennis Career Highlights

 Martina Hingis started playing tennis at age of two and entered tournaments at the age of four.
 From this early start, Martina Hingis turned pro at fourteen finishing the year with a world ranking of 87 in 1994.
-Hingis's first major breakthrough was at the 1996 US Open at just twenty-five days from her sixteenth birthday, Martina Hingis became the third youngest semi-finalist there following Jaeger in 1980 and Capriati in 1991.
-She consequently moved up the tennis world rankings in unstoppable form to a ranking of four ending the year 1996.
+Hingis’s first breakthrough was at the 1996 US Open at just twenty-five days from her sixteenth birthday, Martina Hingis became the third-youngest semi-finalist there following Jaeger in 1980 and Capriati in 1991.
+She consequently moved up the tennis world rankings in the unstoppable form to a ranking of four ending the year 1996.

 Martina Hingis broke the record for the youngest female tennis player to rank at Number one on March the 30th 1997 at sixteen years and six months.
 Hingis career highlight was in the 1997 tennis season, where she won three out of the four Grand Slam finals.